 Cook the Chicken

 For a whole chicken, place it in the toaster oven and bake for 45 minutes.
-Reduce the temperature to 375 degrees Fahrenheit and continue cooking for 60 minutes or until cooked through.
+Reduce the temperature to 375 degrees Fahrenheit and continue cooking for another 15 minutes or until cooked enough.

-The weight of the chicken will determine the length of time it needs to cook for.
-After 60 minutes, use a meat thermometer to check the temperature of the chicken.
-It should be at least 165 degrees Fahrenheit before you remove it from the oven and the juices should run clear.
+The weight of the chicken will determine the exact time it needs to cook for.
+After roughly 60 minutes, use a meat thermometer to check the temperature of the chicken.
+It should be at least 165 degrees Fahrenheit before you remove it from the oven.

 Chicken pieces also need to reach 165 degrees Fahrenheit, however, they will cook much faster than a whole chicken.
 A boneless chicken breast will take between 20 to 30 minutes depending on size.
 Bone-in chicken pieces will take longer.